graysonguarino/graysonguarino.com/content/blog/A-Year-In-Embedded-Engineering.md

 Getting to work with the people who made that crucial childhood memory a reality was quite intimidating.
 Here I am, a fresh computer science graduate from Louisiana, in a hotel in Frankfurt playing Codenames with the lead of Ubuntu Desktop.
-I felt incredibly underqualified working with the people whose names I had read in About pages twelve years prior.
+I felt incredibly under qualified working with the people whose names I had read in About pages twelve years prior.

 The team who worked on Mir are some of the most brilliant minds I've ever had the pleasure of meeting.
 They pushed me to be the best software engineer I could be.
 I call 2022 the year I experienced "trial by fire".
 The team couldn't have been more patient